 Having Also Boughts on your book’s page is nice.
 They look good – much better than the hodge-podge of Amazon Ads, that’s for sure.
 Also Boughts bestow a nice dollop of social proof and propel a moderate amount of on-page discovery, as we said earlier.
 They can help you claw back more of that crucial on-page real estate for you and your books, away from potential distractions like competitors and their Amazon Ads, or anything else that could tempt a reader away from your Buy button.

 Also Boughts are desirable in other ways too.

 For example, glancing at them on your book’s page is a quick-and-dirty diagnostic tool for your marketing.
 If they are scrambled, this is often a sign that Amazon has a poor sense of who your reader is, usually because your targeting is wonky and you are sending too many of the wrong people to your book’s page.
 Which is something you want to avoid.

 I get all this.
 I’m not saying that stuff isn’t important.
 What I am saying that Also Boughts disappearing is not the crisis it is regularly depicted as.
-The recommendation engine is completely, totally, and utterly unaffected.
+The Amazon recommendation engine is completely unaffected.
 And that, I respectfully suggest, is the most important thing here.

 But the Also Boughts on your book’s page are important in other ways, ones which I do suggest authors should pay attention to.

 Here’s what authors should really be worried about: Also Bought pollution.
 Because Also Boughts reflect the purchase history of your readers, it’s essential that you only target true readers of your genre.